hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries-new.md

 ## Examples

 The following examples illustrate the different types of subqueries.
-They include the LiveSQL code and the corresponding LiveSQL generated SQL query that is run in the database.
+Each one includes the LiveSQL code and the corresponding SQL query that is run in the database.

 ### IN/NOT IN Operators